qadratic/register/README.md

 ```
 ## Issues

-Google authentication does not work
+Google authentication does not work because there was an issue with response interception so redirection was not possible.

 ## Deployment